apache/flink/docs/config.md

 the TaskManager's machine has (e.g., equal to the number of cores, or half the number of cores).
 [More about task slots](config.html#configuring-taskmanager-processing-slots).

 - `parallelism.default`: The default parallelism to use for programs that have no parallelism specified.
 (DEFAULT: 1).
-For setups that have no concurrent jobs running, setting this value to NumTaskManagers * NumSlotsPerTaskManager will cause the system to use all available execution resources for the program's execution.
+For setups that have no concurrent jobs running, setting this value to NumTaskManagers * NumSlotsPerTaskManager will cause the system to use all available execution resources for the program's execution. **Note**: The default parallelism can be overwriten for an entire job by calling `setParallelism(int parallelism)` on the `ExecutionEnvironment` or by passing `-p <parallelism>` to the Flink Command-line frontend.
+It can be overwritten for single transformations by calling `setParallelism(int parallelism)` on an operator.
+See the [programming guide](programming_guide.html#parallel-execution) for more information about the parallelism.

 - `fs.hdfs.hadoopconf`: The absolute path to the Hadoop File System's (HDFS) configuration directory (OPTIONAL VALUE).